eeeschwartz/next/content-migration-plan/index.md

 title: Content Migration Plan
 ---

-# LexingtonKy.gov Alpha Phase: Content Migration Plan
+# Alpha Phase: Content Migration Plan

 _The [discovery report](/next/discovery-report) lays out reasons for a redesign as well as high-level goals._